Nanotechnology – widely applied

 After recognizing the estrogen-like activity of numerous organic sunscreen additives, inorganic UV absorbing pigments based on titania nanoparticles and zinc oxide were introduced at a large scale to the cosmetics industry.

 Additives containing nanoscale materials have previously been used in the production of paints and coatings.
-For example, barium sulphate and iron oxide as coloring pigments and synthetic amorphous silica to influence the fluidity of product.
+For example, barium sulfate and iron oxide as coloring pigments and synthetic amorphous silica to influence the fluidity of the product.

 Energy sector: solar cells, batteries

 Solar cells are exposed to intense radiation – this creates a strong demand for extremely bleach resistant materials.

 Further it puts severe limitations on the use of organic materials, particularly when designing organic photovoltaics.
 As a result, the design of increasingly or even predominantly inorganic solar cells is a major research area, and functional layers are subsequently replaced using nanoparticle-based inks.

 A recent example is the so-called hole injection layers, today accessible using transition metal oxide nanoparticles.

 On top of that, nanoparticles have been changing the battery industry due to the production of materials with nanopore.
 This allows a selective exchange and transport of some components.

 Traditional manufacturing of water filtration membranes is based on the so-called phase inversion.
 Here, a nonsolvent is used to precipitate a polymer in the form of a pre-shaped, partially dissolved film.
 This elegant process suffers from huge solvent consumption and difficult process control.